-If instead, your installation directory is not one that you can normally write to (such as the default /usr/local/, which typically is only writeable by the superuser), you will need to temporarily become the superuser when running make install:
+If instead, your installation directory is not one that you can normally write to (such as the default /usr/local/, which typically is only writeable by the supernotation), you will need to temporarily become the supernotation when running make install:

+'''

 sudo make install

 or...

 su -c 'make install'

+'''

-If you don't have superuser privileges, then you need to configure the installation directory to one that you can write to, and then re-install.
-See [Configuring target directories], page 28.
+If you don't have supernotation privileges, then you need to configure the installation directory to one that you can write to, and then re-install.
+See [Configuring target directories], page 27.